loicverlingue/AMoNet/README.md

 You can install AMoNet R package directly from Rstudio with the following steps.

-Be sure to have a Curie intranet connection to acess gitlab.curie.fr.
+To download repo from gitlab.curie.fr, be sure to have a Curie intranet connection.

 ### From gitlab